osrf/www.ros.org/features.md

 ### Development Tools

-Alongside the middleware are development tools that support the software development process by providing introspection into the middleware, debugging tools, build system tools, and other tools which have arisen out of community conventions.
+(Steffi: awkward) Alongside the middleware are development tools that support the software development process by providing introspection into the middleware, debugging tools, build system tools, and other tools which have arisen out of community conventions.
 The anonymous and asynchronous publish/subscribe mechanism allows you to spontaneously introspect data moving around the system, which makes it much easier to debug and comprehend issues when they occur.
 The developer tools make this even easier by providing simple, easy to use command line tools for introspection.

 ## Robot-Specific Features